mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 On the right side of the page, there is a four-step process to go through in order to download a Firefox browser.
 * Browsers: choose one of the options either for desktop or mobile.
 Click on the `?` next to the Browsers category, a popup window shows the descriptions of different versions of Firefox browsers available for download.
 Select one browser to proceed to the next step.
 * Platforms: Click on the `?`, a popup window shows the descriptions of different versions of installers available for download.
-* Languages: A list of currently available in the build depending on what is selected in the above two categories.
+* Languages: A list of languages currently available in the build depending on what is selected in the above two categories.
 Check whether your current preferred language is shown by default.
 Change to a different language, check whether the download summary above the **Download Now** button corresponds to your new selection.
 * Download: The **Download Now** button appears.

 On the lower left side of each page, you will see these links: